Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Introduction

 Admittedly, there are many components involved, which might be overwhelming.
-For this reason, before we start defining our model, in \cref{examples} we present four illustrative examples that we have curated to provide a more gradual demonstration of how everything fits together.
-For each example, we consider a simple standard auction setting, and give a complete, self-contained construction of our protocol that does not rely on any cryptographic background, and delegates no part of the construction to external sources.
-To do this in a simple, self-contained manner, we devise novel simple zero-knowledge proof techniques that are tailored to the specific examples.
-In particular, we provide a simple way to commit to numbers (e.g., prices) and to give zero-knowledge proofs of properties such as inequalities between these numbers.
-While this could be done using generic tools, the result would not be nearly as simple.
-As we show, however, our novel construction easily generalizes also to arbitrarily complex committed information and proven properties.
-The resulting novel protocols, built using simple tools, are (relatively) accessible, very light computationally, and can be easily implemented in practice.
+For this reason, before we start defining our model, in \cref{examples} we present four illustrative examples that gradually demonstrate how everything fits together.
+For each example---ranging from a simple hidden price, through multiple hidden prices and proving incentive properties, to a randomized mechanism with only the realized outcome ever revealed---we consider a simple pricing or auction setting, and give a complete, self-contained construction of our protocol that does not rely on any cryptographic background, and delegates no part of the construction to external sources.
+To do this in a (relatively) simple, self-contained manner, we devise novel zero-knowledge proof techniques tailored to handle operations common in selling mechanisms with relative simplicity.
+In particular, we develop a simple way to commit to numbers (e.g., prices) and to give zero-knowledge proofs of properties such as inequalities between these numbers.\footnote{As we show, our novel construction easily generalizes also to arbitrarily complex committed information and proven properties.} The resulting novel protocols, built using simple tools, are (relatively) accessible, computationally very light, and can be easily implemented in practice.